Consumer medicine information

 Hand-foot syndrome.

-The administration of fluorouracil has been associated with the occurrence of palmar-plantar erythrodysesthesia syndrome, also known as hand-foot syndrome.
-Continuous-infusion fluorouracil may increase the incidence and severity of palmar-plantar erythrodysesthesia.
+The administration of fluorouracil has been associated with the occurrence of palmar-plantar erythrodysaesthesia syndrome, also known as hand-foot syndrome.
+Continuous-infusion fluorouracil may increase the incidence and severity of palmar-plantar erythrodysaesthesia.
 This syndrome has been characterised as a tingling sensation of hands and feet, which may progress over the next few days to pain when holding objects or walking.
 The palms and soles become symmetrically swollen and erythematous with tenderness of the distal phalanges, possibly accompanied by desquamation.
 Interruption of therapy is followed by gradual resolution over 5 to 7 days.
 Supplementation of chemotherapy with oral pyridoxine has been reported to prevent or resolve such symptoms.

 Multifocal inflammatory leucoencephalopathy (MILE).

 Combination therapy with fluorouracil and levamisole has been associated with multifocal inflammatory leucoencephalopathy (MILE).
 Symptoms may include memory loss, confusion, paraesthesia, lethargy, muscle weakness, speech disturbances, coma and seizures.
-The cerebrospinal fluid may show mild pleiocytosis, and computed tomography and magnetic resonance scans may show lesions in the white matter suggestive of demyelination.
+The cerebrospinal fluid may show mild pleocytosis, and computed tomography and magnetic resonance scans may show lesions in the white matter suggestive of demyelination.
 If this syndrome occurs, treatment should be discontinued immediately.
 The condition is at least partially reversible if fluorouracil and levamisole are discontinued and corticosteroids given.

 Embryo-fetal toxicity.